-Construction costs have been developed by Network Rail, whilst Montagu Evans has estimated the land acquisition costs.
-More detailed costings will become available once Network Rail progress to the GRIP 3 stage of the design process.
-Inflation has already been built into these cost estimates.
-The figures presented below do not include optimism bias.
-Thurrock Council confirms that £1.2m was spent in 18/19, as per the forecast, on fees for design team, planning consultant, land acquisition team, legal support, and land assembly.
+Construction costs have been developed by Network Rail, whilst Montagu Evans have estimated the land acquisition costs.
+More detailed costings will become available once Network Rail progress to the GRIP3 stage of the design process.
+Inflation has already been built into these cost estimates and a 30% contingency has been applied to the construction costs by Network Rail.
+These figures do not include optimism bias.